ministryofjustice/opg-modernising-lpa/docs/runbooks/backups.md

 1. Under Encryption Key, select "choose an AWS KMS key" and select the key labelled `alias/opg-modernising-lpa_dynamodb_encryption` from the dropdown.

-1. Under Restore role, elect "Default role".
+1. Under Restore role, select "Default role".

 1. Click Restore backup.
 This will create a new table with the name you provided.
 You can monitor the progress of the restore by clicking on the Jobs tab in the AWS Backup console.